motorcycle 101 guides

 3.Iowa Motorcycle Helmet Laws

-As Iowa does not have motorcycle helmet laws, motorcyclists regardless of age are not requi#b90011 to wear protective headgear when operating their vehicles.
+As Iowa does not have motorcycle helmet laws, riders nor passengers of any age are forced to wear protective headgear when operating their vehicles.
 However, it is recommended you have a motorcycle helmet with you at all times since it can prevent severe or fatal injuries in the event of a collision.

 • In 2020, there were a total of 63 fatalities due to motorcycle accidents.
 There were 43 cases where riders were not wearing motorcycle helmets